-As part of the EPA's responsibility under the Safe Drinking Water Act, every five years a list of priority, unregulated contaminants of interest are listed for each public water system to monitor over a years time.
-This year the City of Great Falls Water Treatment Plant conducted testing for the UCMR5 (5 denoting the fifth monitoring event) on the finished drinking water.
+As part of the EPA's responsibility under the Safe Drinking Water Act, every five years a list of priority, unregulated contaminants of interest are listed for each public water system to monitor over 12 months.
+In 2023 the City of Great Falls Water Treatment Plant conducted testing for the UCMR5 (5 denoting the fifth monitoring event) on the finished drinking water.
 The targeted, unregulated contaminants for this round were lithium (Li) and 29 different PFAS compounds.